 All participants must display their Spring Meetings badge to enter through perimeter checkpoints.
 It is not advisable however, to wear badges outside of the perimeter.

-Delegates should register through their respective Executive Director's office and should contact the Executive Director's office if they have not recieevd a delegate registration form.
+Delegates should register through their respective Executive Director's office and should contact the Executive Director's office if they have not recieved a delegate registration form.
+Early registration is recommended, but Delegates may register up until the final day of the Meetings.
 Delegate badges for the Spring Meetings will be valid for entry into all World Bank Group and IMF buildings from Monday, April 16, through Friday, April 27.
 If you have any questions about delegate registration, please forward your inquiry to firstname.lastname@example.org.

 Observer registration requests can be submitted online.
 Observer registration will close on April 22.
 Observers are the representatives of the international, regional and economic organizations that were pre-approved and invited by the World Bank Group and IMF.
 Please see the